-This year’s Fellowship is open to established UK journalists, writers, documentary makers and digital media professionals.
+This year’s Fellowship is now at the shortlist stage, with applications received from a strong field of established UK journalists, writers, documentary makers and digital media professionals.
+Outline proposals were expected to address one or more themes or questions that are relevant to the Foundation’s programme.
 The successful applicant will receive financial and editorial support over one year to produce a body of work that communicates alternative, economically coherent ideas in an engaging way.
-Outline proposals are expected to address one or more themes or questions that are relevant to the Foundation’s programme.

 Watch this short video to find out more about the Journalist Fellowship.